-It doesn't surprise me that Thomas Moore's "Care of the Soul", became a national best seller.
-Americans are starving for a sense of purpose a sense of being home.
-This hunger is like having a void that never seems to get filled.
-We can buy that new car, computer or meet the love of our life.
-The void just temporarily gets smaller, but the space remains.
-This thirst for belonging and being back at home can only be quenched by a personal relationship with God as you understand him, her or it.
+Americans are starving for a sense of purpose, a sense of being home.
+This hunger is a void that never seems to get filled.
+We can buy that new car, computer or meet the love of our life to relieve it.
+Yet is it any wonder that we have a credit card crisis?
+All retail therapy has achieved is that some of us have mortgaged our futures to credit card companies.
+On top of that the divorce rate is at an all-time high.
+All that happens is that the void temporarily feels smaller, but the space remains.
+One way this thirst for belonging and being back at home can be quenched is by allowing a personal relationship with G-d as you understand Him, Her or It.

-In my opinion it is the relationship with God that is important, not the religion.
-Religion to me is the language we choose to speak to him and to understand him.
-You can talk to God, in Christianity, Islam, Judaism or any other religious language.
+It is this relationship with G-d that is important, not the religion.
+Religion, to me, is the language we choose to use to speak with and understand G-d.
+You can talk to G-d in Christianity, Islam, Judaism or any other religious language.
 It is very important not to confuse the language with the relationship.
-This in my opinion was one of the main tenants of Jesus' teaching's..
+This is one of the main tenets of Jesus' teachings.

 "But when you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.
 And in praying do not heap up empty phrases as the Gentiles do; for they think that they will be heard for their many words.
 Do not be like them, for your Father knows what you need before you ask him."

-Feeling this way, I believe that ones relationship with God is very similar to relationships we have with other people in our lives.
+I believe that one's relationship with G-d is very similar to relationships we have with other people in our lives.
 The relationship can be endangered by expectations that we feel are not met.
 This relationship can also be damaged by a perceived abandonment in our time of need.

 "Prayer is not an old woman's idle amusement.
 Properly understood and applied, it is the most potent instrument of action."